-1.1.3 Appropriate reference levels have been developed for the stock 14.7 T- 1.1.3.1 Are there appropriate limit and precautionary reference points based on stock biomass and fishing mortality?
+1.1.3 Appropriate reference levels have been developed for the stock 14.7 - 1.1.3.1 Are there appropriate limit and precautionary reference points based on stock biomass and fishing mortality?
 60 Limit and precautionary reference points have been chosen and are justified based on standard international practice.
 Biological reference points are computed: B{lim} was set at 106,000 t in 1998 as the lowest biomass (at that time) that had produced average recruitment, and B{pa} at a level that affords a high probability of maintaining SSB above B{lim} .
 F{lim} is the fishing mortality estimated to lead to SSB falling below B{lim} in the long term, and Fpa is the fishing mortality that in the long term should lead to only a 10% probability that SSB falls below B{pa} .
-Fishing mortality reference points are computed to generate these precautionary I2, R37, R38, R53, R56, R104, R105 100 85 80 Limit and precautionary reference points are justified based on stock biology (e.g. a stock-recruitment relationship) and are measurable given data and assessment limitations. biomass levels.
+Fishing mortality reference points are computed to generate these precautionary 12, R37, R38, R53, R56, R104, R105 100 85 80 Limit and precautionary reference points are justified based on stock biology (e.g. a stock-recruitment relationship) and are measurable given data and assessment limitations. biomass levels.
 The Norwegian-EU agreement management strategy uses F{pa} as a target with a sliding scale of fishing mortality from F{pa} when SSB>= B{pa} to 0.1 when spawning stock is at or below B{lim} .
 The level of uncertainty in the assessment appears, from the retrospective, to be moderate.
 The effect of this uncertainty on the reference points has not yet been rigorously examined, however.
 This score could be reviewed when the management plan evaluation is completed by ACFM.
 100 Limit and precautionary reference points are justified based on stock biology, uncertainty, variability, data limitations and statistical simulations of these factors.
-2.11.5 52 512 52 52 512 Wed When the management plant ovariation is completed by Field M.
+2 ms seems to the mean and management plant of attack to only letter.